boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    * 5G Network Slicing:

-      Is defined by the 3GPP as an appraoch where logical networks/partitions are created, with appropriate isolation, resources and optimized topology to serve a purpose or service category or customers {{TS-28.530}}.
+      Is defined by the 3GPP as an appraoch where logical networks/partitions are created (called, 5G Network Slices), with appropriate isolation, resources and optimized topology to serve a purpose or service category or customers {{TS-28.530}}.
 These resources are from the TN, RAN, CN
       Network Functions, and the underlying infrastructure.

    * TN Slicing: